Cerrig Cornel is available for adults 18 years and over.

 Along with his dedicated team he is now credited with bringing about a massive change in the service, and it is his dedication and committed approach to his caring role that has landed 53-year-old Simon a place in the final of, the 2018 Wales Care Awards.

-This is the 15th anniversary of the awards and the glittering presentation ceremony will be held at City Hall in Cardiff on Friday October 19.
+This was the 15th anniversary of the awards and the glittering presentation ceremony was held at City Hall in Cardiff on Friday October 19.

 The awards are in association with Care Forum Wales, a not-for-profit organisation which is celebrating its own 25th anniversary this year.
 It was set up in 1993 to give independent care providers a single professional voice with which to speak about one of the most important issues of our time – how to provide better quality care for those who need it most.

-Simon is shortlisted for the Leadership and Management in Supported Living or Small Group Community Living Award.
+Simon was shortlisted for the Leadership and Management in Supported Living or Small Group Community Living Award, and won Bronze.

 Originally from Stourbridge in the Midlands, Simon, who has been a widower for the past three years, began his working life by qualifying as a chef.